 Conclusions

-The results of Vahey et al. (2015) were found to have poor reproducibility at almost every stage of their analytic strategy.
+The results of Vahey et al. (2015) were found to have poor reproducibility at almost every stage of the analytic strategy.
 In aggregate, these seriously undermine the credibility and utility of the conclusions and recommendations of the original article.
-Recalculated results suggest that the meta-effect size was less than half the original result (r = .45 vs. .22), and sample size recommendations were more than 15 times as large (minimum N = 37 vs. 346).
-Vahey et al. (2015) may therefore requires substantial correction at minimum, and researchers should not use it for sample size planning.
+Recalculated results suggested that the compound impact of the errors reduced the meta-effect size to less than half the original result (r = .45 vs. .22) and increased the sample size recommendations by more than 15 times the original results (minimum N = 37 vs. 346).
+Vahey et al. (2015) therefore requires substantial correction at minimum, and researchers should not use it for sample size planning.

 References